andrzejressel/pulumi-wasm/docs/Internal/WIT.md

 ### Output

 Allow working with Outputs (so maybe not yet set values managed by Pulumi).
-Interface allows creating, mapping and cloning (to be removed in the future).
+Interface allows creating and mapping underlying values.
 It also allows to combine list of outputs into output of list

 ### Stack